 This time round we’re talking about the skincare that I repurchase time and time again…

 A few week’s ago I posted a definitive list of my makeup favourites, from primer to lipstick and everything in-between (have a read of that post HERE).
 You lot seemed to approve and asked for skincare to be given a similar treatment, so here you go.
 It might have taken half a day to put this together, but it’s a hefty ol’ list of pretty much everything that’s currently in my bathroom skincare cupboard, or at least has filtered through it in recent years.
-I thought that as well as giving you the dish on my favourite products, it was also worth arming you with my complexion’s current temperament as well as instructions on how I lace these all together every morning and evening into some kind of routine.
+I thought that as well as giving you the dish on my favourite products, it was also worth arming you with my complexion’s current temperament as well as instructions on how I lace these all together every morning and evening into some kind of routine (find a print out PDF here to pop in your bathroom cabinet).
 So have a read and a scroll across (there are more than just four picks to shop for each category, so press right to see them all!), and get ready to absorb my exhaustive skincare edit…

 MY SKIN: My skin on the whole is pretty dehydrated and sensitive.
 It can get slightly oily and congested around my t-zone, with blackheads across my nose and chin and occasional breakouts around the chin or jawbone.
 I’m easily sunburnt and go red at the drop of the hat.
 I’m developing fine lines on my forehead and around my eyes.
 I look for glow, hydration and protection from my skincare routine.